-Plan an offbeat honeymoon trip in Northeast India
+How to plan for an offbeat honeymoon trip in Northeast India?

 So you are hitched.
 Congratulations!